danielbr/Business--Shipping/Business-Shipping/doc/README.txt

     file.

 AUTHOR
-    Daniel Browning, db@kavod.com
+    Daniel Browning, db@endpoint.com, <http://www.endpoint.com/>

 COPYRIGHT AND LICENCE
-    Copyright (c) 2003-2006 Daniel Browning <db@kavod.com>.
+    Copyright 2003-2008 Daniel Browning <db@endpoint.com>.
 All rights reserved.
-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-See "LICENSE" for more info.
+This program is free software; you may redistribute it and/or modify it under the same terms as Perl itself.
+See LICENSE for more info.